 The tilt once had reached 5.5 degrees but has since been stabilized to 3.97 degrees by remedial work done in the 1990s.
 The tower has now been declared stable for the next 200 years.
 You may enjoy your visit safely!

 2. Habitat 67 (Montreal, Canada, 1967)

 Habitat 67 is a housing complex and model community in Montreal, Quebec.
-The project originally was the master thesis of Israeli-Canadian architect Moshe Safdie and built as a pavilion for the world fair in 1967.
+The project originally was the master thesis of Israeli-Canadian architect Moshe Safdie and was built as a pavilion for the world fair in 1967.

 The complex consists of some 350 identical prefabricated concrete cells arranged in diverse combinations reaching up to 12 stories in height.
-The units are joined together to form residences of various size, each having at least one private terrace.
-The central idea of the design was to combine the privileges of suburban living (i.e. private gardens, fresh air and privacy) with the density and location benefits of an urban apartment building.
+The units are joined together to form residences of various sizes, each having at least one private terrace.
+The central idea of the design was to combine the privileges of suburban living (i.e. private gardens, fresh air, and privacy) with the density and location benefits of an urban apartment building.

 The project became a landmark and helped launch Safdie's career, but largely failed in providing affordable alternative urban residences and was not replicated on a larger scale.